rfernandezfranco/djangocms-lightbox2/README.md

 1. **Gallery:** add “Lightbox2 Gallery” to a placeholder, choose a layout, and drop “Lightbox2 Image” children into it.
 The gallery will render a responsive thumbnail grid/masonry layout or a justified collage using the bundled JS helper.
 2. **Carousel:** add “Lightbox2 Carousel”.
 The plugin reuses the same children and options as the gallery but exposes carousel-specific settings (aspect ratio, background colour, object-fit, fullscreen/download toggles).
 It still renders a gallery view and reuses Lightbox2 for the overlay.
-3. **Standalone image:** drop “Lightbox2 Image” directly into a placeholder.
-When not parented by a gallery/carousel it still loads the required assets and builds its own Lightbox group.
+3. **Image items:** inside a gallery or carousel, add “Lightbox2 Image” children to populate the thumbnails and Lightbox overlay.
+The plugin is designed for child usage and cannot be dropped directly on a placeholder.

 ## Plugin reference